 The Allotment of food grains is made by the Government of India as per the requirement of the State.
 The District wise allocation is made by The Nodal Officer at The State Level.
-Allocation of food grains is communicated to the Districts in advance So that there is no difficulty in procuring the Food grains from FCI.
+Allocation of food grains is communicated to the Districts in advance.
+So that there is no difficulty in procuring the Food grains from FCI.
+Food grains being lifted by FCI timely to the districts as per allocation and then in turn transported to taluka godowns from FCI through RO given by EO MDM, ZP of the concern districts.